Slip coach: Midland Great Western Railway (MGWR)

 The MGWR had a daily slip between 1909 and 1914 at Enfield, which went on to Edenderry, the slip was made from the 4:50 p.m.
 Dublin Broadstone to Galway service.
 The slip was year round with an additional slip on the 8:45 a.m. during the summer.
-Both slips stopped during WWI, after the war a slip was reinstated on this route, attached to the 2:30 p.m. from Dublin being slipped at 3:15 p.m.
+Both slips stopped during the First World War; after the war a slip was reinstated on this route, attached to the 2:30 p.m. from Dublin being slipped at 3:15 p.m.
 The MGWR also had a slip at Inny Junction serving Cavan for a short while during the summer of 1918.